Councillor for Waimairi Ward.

 Raf is the Christchurch City Councillor for Waimairi.
 He is a second term Councillor and the Finance spokesperson for the Council.

-He chairs the Finance and Performance Committee and is Deputy Chair of the Audit and Risk Management Committee.
+He chairs the Finance and Performance Committee of the Whole and is Deputy Chair of the Audit and Risk Management Committee.
 He also sits on the board of Transition Holdings Ltd, the Council’s new economic development and tourism body.
 His main focus has been the Council's financial position, as well as its post-earthquake strategic direction and risk management.

 After graduating from the University of Manchester in 1987 with a degree in Economics and Social Studies, Raf spent 11 years trading global markets for investment banks in London.
 In 2000, he left banking to help start up and develop Trucost, which helps companies measure their environmental footprint in monetary terms.